iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.43.1/report.md

 <img src="2_star_reviews_wordcloud.png" alt="com.mdlive.mobile 2 reviews"/>
 </p>

+> I am very disappointed as I heard this app was one of the best but was a complete let down on my end.
+I set up a call around 9:30pm and waited an hour and a half for care even though it said that a doctor will be with me as soon as possible.
+No wait time was ever indicated.
+A positive note is that it did give me options for them to call back next day.
+It was very upsetting I had to wait that long but whatever ill delete the app and head over to my PCP.<br> :date: __2020-12-30 08:11:29__

 > Severe issues with progressing after selecting options.
 Was only able to proceed after moving back a page and then moving forward.
 The blue arrow in the lower left page woulf either be grayed out or it woulf be blue wouldn't react.
 Long loading between screens.
 Health profile wouldn't load and had to move back a page and go forward numerous times to get it to populate.
 Not phone or connection based issued as everything else works.<br> :date: __2020-12-21 21:07:37__

 > The app works, but is frustrating.
 It continually says I have a message waiting but there is no message to read.
 I made an appointment, PAID, and then doctor never showed.
 So now what?
 I paid and got no service.<br> :date: __2020-12-16 01:22:16__